NaoRYK/naoryk/README.md

 - 🌱 I'm in the 6th year of high school

-- ❓ I am specializing in Web Development, but I also have Python knowledge
+- ❓ I am specializing in Web Development, but I also have Python and Unity knowledge

 - ⚡ Fun fact: I use tabs over spaces